HERITAGE ROSES IN AUSTRALIA INCORPORATED: CONSTITUTION 2021

-6.3 Honorary Life members as recommended by the National Executive Committee and ratified at a General Meeting, and
+6.3 Honorary Life members as recommended by the National Executive Committee and ratified at an Annual General Meeting, and

-(a) Only one Honorary Life membership shall be awarded at a General Meeting; and
+(a) Only one honorary Life membership shall be awarded at an Annual General Meeting; and

 (b) The Honorary Life member shall be nominated by one State; and